-In addition to the standard benefits which are offered through Dartmouth-Hitchcock’s GME residency program office, the Dartmouth-Hitchcock radiation oncology residency program provides a number of additional benefits to support our residents with respect to personal and career development.
-Below is a summary of these additional benefits:
+In addition to the standard benefits which are offered through Graduate Medical Education (GME) residency program office, the Radiation Oncology residency program provides a number of additional benefits to support our residents with respect to personal and career development.
+Below is a summary of these additional benefits.

 Books and educational expenses

-The resident will be provided with an annual academic budget for textbooks and other academic educational expenses with this support coming from both Dartmouth’s GME office and our own Section’s GME funds.
+The resident is provided with an annual academic budget for textbooks and other academic educational expenses with this support coming from both Dartmouth’s GME office and our own Section’s GME funds.

 Travel and time away

-Each resident will be provided time and funding to attend one national meeting annually, including registration, airfare, hotel, and a meal allowance.
+Each resident is provided time and funding to attend 1 national meeting annually, including registration, airfare, hotel, and a meal allowance.

-In addition, time away and funding will be provided for one ABR Core Exam Review Course during the residency (usually taken in PGY-4 or PGY-5).
+In addition, time away and funding are provided for 1 American Board of Radiology Core Exam Review Course during the residency (usually taken in PGY-4 or PGY-5).